Daniel J. Frey

 Not so long ago, COVID-19 was seen as a crisis facing the world.

-We marched over the dead to hundred-thousand and will continue to ignore the hundreds of thousands that will come in the weeks and months ahead.
+We marched over the dead to a hundred thousand and will continue to ignore the hundreds of thousands that will come in the weeks and months ahead.

 The virus is only a problem for the marginalized, the ignored, the takers.